 Some fast-moving research fields use special means to reach the target audience quickly.
 Communications, quick print reports, letters, and even broad distribution of preprints are important vehicles for disseminating research results.

 Some researchers do most of their work in a collaborative mode.
 Publications are often prepared jointly with students, postdoctoral fellows, or other research collaborators.
-Applicants should describe their intellectual contribution to collaborative work or joint publications in their Form 100.
+Applicants should describe their intellectual contribution to collaborative work or joint publications when completing a funding application.
 The assessment of a researcher's excellence must fully take into account the overall quality and impact of these collaborative activities.

-Applicants should clearly and fully describe any circumstances that delay research or affect dissemination of research results in their Form 100.
+Applicants are asked to explain and give dates for any significant delays in the research activity or in the dissemination of research results (e.g., parental leave, bereavement, single-parent situations, illness, or extraordinary administrative duties).
+The onus is on the applicant to clearly and fully describe any circumstances that delay research or affect dissemination of research results.
 NSERC advises its committees to be sensitive to the impact of these circumstances on the level of productivity while ensuring that the quality of the research remains competitive.
 Each case is reviewed on its own merit.

 Advanced training in science and engineering is an integral part of university research and of NSERC's mission to foster the discovery and application of knowledge.
 This training contributes to the availability of a highly skilled labour force, capable of thinking critically and creating and applying knowledge for the benefit of Canada.
 Individuals trained in science and engineering are ideally positioned to capitalize upon new ideas and technologies developed in Canada and elsewhere in the world, regardless of the sector in which they are employed.
 Professionals in science and engineering contribute to our national competitiveness and productivity, as well as to our understanding of the natural and physical environment and ourselves, leading to improvements in the standard of living and quality of life for Canadians.